 The headline upgrade over the Mark II is adopting the sensor first introduced on the EM1 Mark II three years earlier.
 This not only boosts the resolution from 16 to 20 Megapixels, but crucially brings embedded phase-detect autofocus to the EM5 series for the first time.
 It’s long overdue, but the sensor transforms the overall handling and experience with 121 cross-type points spread across the frame, bringing confident refocusing for stills and video.

 Olympus has also improved the built-in stabilisation, claiming up to 5.5 stops with unstabilised lenses, or up to 6.5 stops when working alongside optical stabilistion with Sync IS lenses like the 12-100mm f4 PRO.
 The Olympus stabilisation remains one of the most effective systems around and has allowed me to handhold exposures of several seconds.
-Here’s a one second handheld shot taken with the pre-production EM5 III and I look forward to seeing what the body’s capable of in my final tests.
+On the EM5 III I actually managed to handhold several 24mm equivalent shots with the 12-100mm lens at two to six seconds!

 Like all Olympus mirrorless cameras, the EM5 III is based on the Micro Four Third standard that may use a smaller sensor than APSC, but in my tests still delivers great results.
 Olympus claims newer processing allows 6400 ISO shots to match the quality of 1600 ISO on the older Mark II and remember thanks to the effective stabilisation you’ll often be able to handhold slower shutters, allowing you to deploy lower ISOs for static subjects or enjoy motion effects with moving ones.
 Meanwhile the Micro Four Thirds lens catalogue is the broadest and most established of all the native mirrorless systems with loads of great options that all become stabilised on the body.